raspberrypilearning/welcome-to-my-world/en/step_3.md

 --- task ---

-Will you need your sprites to keep repeating an action, until some condition has been met?
+Do you want your sprites to keep repeating an action, until some condition has been met?
 You can use `repeat until`{:class='block3control'} blocks to do this.

 --- collapse ---
 ---
 title: Using `repeat until`{:class='block3control'} blocks
 ---

-Here is a set of blocks that will keep a sprite moving, until it's `y`{:class='block3motion'} position reaches `-250`.
+Here is a set of blocks that will keep a sprite moving, until its `y`{:class='block3motion'} position reaches `-250`.

 ```blocks3
 when flag clicked